quarkiverse/quarkus-couchbase/README.md

 ## Limitations
 The Cluster configuration options are limited cluster credentials, and micrometer metrics emission rate.
-This means that a Couchbase cluster configured securely and requiring TLS or a client or server certificate, cannot currently be connected to.
 Additional Cluster connections can be created and configured using `Cluster.connect(...)`, however not all code paths have been tested and are therefore not officially supported.

 ## License